-It is proposed that the inaugural meeting of the Australia India Education and Skills Council take place in India in 2023.
+It is proposed that the inaugural meeting of the Australia India Education and Skills Council take place

 The Department of Education, Skills and Employment works closely with the Australia India Institute to progress a range of education related projects.
 A key achievement has been the creation of the Australian Researcher Cooperation Hub – India (ARCH-India), which supports increased research and collaboration between Australia and India.

 The Institute released three reports commissioned by the Australian Government in 2021.
 These reports can be found on the Australia India Institute website.

 - Strengthening Australia-India research collaboration and engagement: Case studies and good practices.
 This report focuses on deepening research collaboration and highlighted raising awareness of India, including through language and cultural studies, among Australian students and researchers as a key method of building long-term relationships.